 Contemplative Outreach Here, you can explore the work of Thomas Keating, OCSO, William Meninger, OSCO, and the community that continues the development of Centering Prayer around the world.

 The Society for the Increase of Ministry (SIM), my friend and colleague Dr. Courtney Cowart is now the Executive Director of SIM, a wonderful resource for leadership development and scholarship support for seminarians and leaders in The Episcopal Church.

-Gravity: A Center for Contemplative Activism Here, you can explore the work of Chris and Phileena Heuertz, two incredible human beings, and their team, as they reflect on ways to integrate a deeper embodiment of Christ’s love with a grounding in contemplative prayer.
-This is good stuff!
+Gravity: A Center for Contemplative Activism Here, you can explore the work of this community as they reflect on ways to integrate a deeper embodiment of Christ’s love with a grounding in contemplative prayer.

 The Work of the People— a wonderful resource for reflections, videos, and teaching tools to foster conversation and engagement.

 The Society of St. John the Evangelist: a men’s monastic order in The Episcopal Church, a wonderful site for resources on prayer and integrating monastic practices into everyday life.